 “My job as an asbestos attorney is to help people who have been victimized through no fault of their own,” he said.
 “They find themselves in a terrible situation, and it’s my job to help them hold corporations accountable for knowingly exposing them to asbestos and recklessly poisoning innocent workers.”

 Expertise in Helping Railroad Workers through FELA

 Ken has extensive experience representing workers exposed to asbestos through their work as railroaders.
-He focuses his practice on the Federal Employers’ Liability Act (FELA) toxic tort cases.
-These include both mesothelioma cases and toxic tort exposure cases.
+He focuses his practice on Federal Employers’ Liability Act (FELA) mesothelioma and other toxic tort cases.

 “I’ve been litigating FELA cases my entire career.
-Most of these cases at the firm come to me,” he said.
+Most of FELA cases at the firm come to me,” he said.

 The FELA is a federal law enacted in 1908 to protect and compensate railroad workers who were injured on the job.
-It differs from workers’ compensation laws because with the FELA, Ken must prove negligence of a railroad company, not just that the employee was injured at work.
+It differs from workers’ compensation laws because with the FELA, Ken must prove that a railroad was negligent, not just that the employee was injured at work.

 In addition to FELA claims, Ken also works with clients who were plumbers, pipefitters, Navy seamen, boiler makers, machinists and who worked in other trades.
 He has secured millions of dollars in verdicts and settlements on behalf of his clients.
 He has taken cases to trial in multiple jurisdictions, including Illinois, Missouri, Ohio, Montana and West Virginia.

 Before joining the firm, Ken was a partner in a Metro St. Louis law firm where he also litigated FELA claims and worked closely with union representatives.
 Ken was a Madison County Assistant State’s Attorney; he worked as assistant city attorney for The City of Madison, Illinois; and he served as the attorney for Venice Township.